redhat-partner-solutions/deviceFarmer/README.md

 In this case `openstf` is the path to the location where the chart source is located.
 The above command will place the archive `openstf-release.tgz` in the directoy you were when you ran the command.

-# All-in-one deviceFarmer
+# All-in-one deviceFarmer in RHEL8

-To run device-farmer outside k8s,
+* Install podman-compose.
+Not that RHEL8 requires Extra Packages for Linux (EPEL 8) to get podman-compose built properly.
-Set the environment variables in the `docker-compose-all.yml`
+* To run device-farmer using podman, set the environment variables in the `docker-compose-all.yml`

 	* TZ
 	* RETHINKDB_PORT_28015_TCP
 	* STF_ADMIN_EMAIL
 	* STF_ADMIN_NAME

-Run `podman-compose` as root to mount the usb:
+* Run `podman-compose` as root to mount the usb:

 ```
 cd manifests/openstf/stf-local/
 echo IP=<YOUR_PUBLIC_IP_ADDRESS> >> .env
 podman-compose -f docker-compose-all.yml up -d
 ```